anduill/wpHomework/README.md

 * Pull the information from the API for the Account ID
 * Merge it with the CSV data to output into a new CSV with columns of Account ID, First Name, Created On, Status, and Status Set On

+## Project requirements
+This project require java 11.
+I built it locally with java 11.0.7.
+It also require scala-sbt version 1.3.10.
+If you have already have sbt installed, it "should" "just work".
+The project will download the requested sbt (i.e. project/build.properties).
+SDKMan can be used to get the required installs: https://sdkman.io/sdks#sbt

 ## Building and Testing Solution

 This is a simple scala SBT project.
 It can be built, tested, and assembled as follows: